NickBolles/nestjs-accountsjs/readme.md

-Full user management with Accounts.JS and Nest.js in minutes.
+> Full user management with Accounts.JS and Nest.js in minutes.

-## Basic Usage
+# Basic Usage

 `npm i @nb/nestjs-accountsjs`

+> note: currently I only have this on my personal NPM registry.
+If make an issue to remind me to make it public if you can't install it with `npm i @nb/nestjs-accountsjs --registry npm.nickbolles.com`

 app.module.ts
 ```typescript